 The Line is Shangri-la’s main restaurant.
 If you had booked your room with breakfast, it would be served at The Line.

 Located between the pool and the lobby, The Line gets a lot of foot traffic.
 My stay was during the pandemic, so we had to book a time slot for our breakfast.
-And it was kinda hard to book a good time slot – any time slots 7-10AM were quickly booked.
-Although when we rocked up late to our booking, they still seated us anyway without much fuss.
+And it was kinda hard to book a good time slot – any time slots between 7-10AM were quickly booked.
+Although I have to note when we rocked up late to our booking, they still seated us anyway without much fuss.

 Because of the pandemic, the breakfast buffet was also served per order – you scan a QR code on the table, which brings up a web app where you can order freely from and then once you’ve sent your order, the dishes will be brought straight to your table.
 I wonder if real buffet will ever be a thing again?

-We also had to sit separately since at that time only 2 people are allowed to dine in, but the restaurant was good about putting us at a table next to each other so we were still able to kind of eat breakfast together.
-I also noted that there is a toddler during my slot booking, and when I arrived, there was already a high chair and a kids plate + utensil on our table.
+We also had to sit separately since at the time of our visit, only 2 people are allowed to dine in.
+But the restaurant was good about putting us at a table next to each other so we were still able to kind of eat breakfast together.
+I also noted that we’re coming with a toddler during my slot booking, and when I arrived, there was already a high chair and a kids plate + utensil on our table.

 Room Service at Shangri-la Orchard

-My toddler unfortunately did not approve of the kids meal – he spat out the macaroni right away, so he ended up eating my fish and chips (I just gave him the meaty fish part without batter) and I ended up finishing HIS meal, which I thought was actually really good!
-I have to note that I do have a picky eater so it wasn’t surprising that he rejected the meal, but I ordered chicken fried rice from the kids menu for him for another meal, and thankfully he did approve of that one.
+My toddler unfortunately did not approve of the kids meal – he spat out the macaroni right away, so he ended up eating my fish and chips (I just gave him the meaty fish part without batter) while I ended up finishing HIS meal.
+And you know what?
+I thought his meal was actually really good!
+I have to note that I do have a picky eater so it wasn’t surprising that he rejected the meal, but I ordered chicken fried rice from the kids menu for him for another meal, and he did approve of that one.